 Unfortunately, observations of such effects alone (even if they are realized in nature) would not constitute a proof of the quantized nature of the dimer excitations of the MT.
 Although the latter is a plausibility, and according to such interpretations, the (conjectural) thin interior cavity regions of MT would entail vacuum fluctuations of the ordered-water dipole quanta that would split the resonance line of the dimers by an amount proportional to the collective dimerwater-cavity coupling (a sort of induced dynamical Stark Effect on the quantum superpositions of the dimer states), alternative explanations of the Rabi splitting phenomenon [38] exist.
-The latter point towards an interpretation of the phenomenon as a consequence of the fact that the MT dimer medium behaves as a refractive one with a classical complex (i.e. containing imaginary parts) index of refraction that splits the cavity mode into two components.
+The latter point towards an interpretation of the phenomenon as a consequence of the fact that the MT dimer medium behaves as a refractive one with a classical complex (i.e containing imaginary parts) index of refraction that splits the cavity mode into two components.

 To demonstrate, therefore, unambiguously the existence of quantum coherent effects in MT one needs to explicitly observe experimentally the quantum oscillations of the dimers and measure their environmentally induced decoherence.
-A straightforward extension of the atomic physics experiments, observing quantum decoherence in electrodynamical cavities [43] may, unfortunately, not be feasible in the case of MT.
+A straightforward extension of the atomic physics experiments, observing quantum decoherence in electrodynamical cavities [42] may, unfortunately, not be feasible in the case of MT.
 Indeed, in the case of the atomic physics experiments of ref.
-[43], a Rydberg atom beam in a quantum superposition is sent through a cavity, exits from it and is eventually counted in one or the other Rydberg state by appropriate ionizing detectors, so that only decoherence of the atom-cavity system ("atom plus measuring apparatus") is measured in the experiment.
+[42], a Rydberg atom beam in a quantum superposition is sent through a cavity, exits from it and is eventually counted in one or the other Rydberg state by appropriate ionizing detectors, so that only decoherence of the atom-cavity system ("atom plus measuring apparatus") is measured in the experiment.
 In contrast, in the case of MT, the "cavity" regions are attached to the "atoms", being part of the MT and its ordered water interiors.
-Thus, the methods of [43], that could in principle measure quantum decoherence of the field-dimer (and hence of the entire MT) system, as the latter unfolds, appear inapplicable.
+Thus, the methods of [42], that could in principle measure quantum decoherence of the field-dimer (and hence of the entire MT) system, as the latter unfolds, appear inapplicable.

-On the other hand, it seems to me that Photon echo absorption data, like the ones in Cryptophyte Algae [19], appropriately adapted to the much more complex case of MT, might be a way forward, in order to observe the decoherence of the coupled "field-dimer" system inside the MT, but presently I am agnostic as to the feasibility of such measurements, lacking the appropriate qualifications.
-Nevertheless, I find the prospect of performing such experiments very exciting, and I am sure there are ways one can proceed along these lines in the near future.
+On the other hand, it seems to me that Photon echo absorption data, like the ones in Cryptophyte Algae [19], when appropriately adapted to the much more complex case of MT, might be a way forward, in order to observe the decoherence of the coupled "field-dimer" system inside the MT.
+Presently I do not know whether such measurements are feasible in the near future, nevertheless, I find the prospect of performing such experiments very exciting, and I am sure there are ways one can proceed along these lines in the near future.

-5. Conclusions and Outlook
+5. Conclusions and outlook